 - International student deadline: March 15

-A maximum of six (6) previously earned credits of graduate coursework may be transferred to the MI program under the following two options:
+A maximum of six (6) credits of graduate coursework may be transferred to the MI program under the following two options:

-- Credits may be transferred from a graduate program of library and information science accredited by the American Library Association (ALA) if the work was completed with a grade of B or better within three years prior to admission to the Rutgers MI program.
+1. Credits may be transferred from a graduate program of library and information science accredited by the American Library Association (ALA) if the work was completed with a grade of B or better within three years prior to admission to the Rutgers MI program.
+Credits will not be transferred until successful completion of 1 semester of study.
+Verbal approvals will be granted for course transfers that align to specific courses in the MI curriculum

-- Credits may be transferred from Master's-level courses earned at Rutgers University or Master’s level courses earned from a Master’s program from an accredited institution with a grade of B or better within three years prior to admission to the Rutgers MI program.
+2. Credits may be transferred from Masters-level courses earned at Rutgers University or Master’s level courses earned from a Master’s program from an accredited institution with a grade of B or better within three years prior to admission to the Rutgers MI program.
+Requests should be submitted after the completion of 12 credits.
 Practicums and Independent studies cannot be transferred.

 To determine if transfer credits are possible, students with potential transfer credits must:

-- Submit a cover letter identifying these credits and include an explanation of why these courses are relevant to the MI degree and their professional goals.
+1. Submit a cover letter identifying these credits and include an explanation of why these courses are relevant to the MI degree and their professional goals to the Program Director

-- Submit course descriptions and/or syllabi pertaining to these courses.
+2. Submit course descriptions and syllabi pertaining to these courses to the Program Director

-Courses for transfer credit will be evaluated by the Chair of the Admissions committee in consultation with the Director of the MI Program.
-After being admitted to the program, students should submit transfer credit requests to the Office of Student Services at firstname.lastname@example.org.
-The Office of Student Services will notify students of the outcome within four weeks of the request date.
+Courses for transfer credit will be evaluated by the Program Director in consultation with the Admissions Committee and/or Concentration Coordinators/faculty.
+After being admitted to the program, students should submit transfer credit requests based on schedules set forth in the policy to the MI Program Director and the Office of Student Services at firstname.lastname@example.org.
+The Office of Student Services will notify students of the outcome within four weeks of the requested date.

 The figures below represent the TOTAL cost of the program, not annual or per term.